Mykonos is one of the most cosmopolitan of the Greek islands; a favourite among sophisticated travellers and a stunning choice for your next holiday.

 Just four kilometres from Mykonos Town is the lively yet stylish resort of Platy Yialos and with its superb beach, is a great place for getting to grips with the many exciting water sports opportunities available.
 The quieter resort of Ornos lies just three kilometres from Mykonos Town and its gently sloping sandy beach makes it an ideal and popular choice for families.

 Agios Yiannis Beach: Made famous by the film Shirley Valentine, the beach at Agios Yiannis is considered to be the most beautiful sandy beach in the south west of Mykonos (4 kms from Mykonos Town).
 It has a scattering of tavernas with great views of the neighbouring islands.

 Ornos Beach: Located just 3 kms from Mykonos Town the long sandy beach at Ornos has a good array of facilities and is a very popular family beach due to its protected location and shallow waters.

-Super Paradise Beach: One of the most famous beaches on the island and set in a small deep bay with crystal clear blue waters its not hard to understand what accounts for its popularity.
+Super Paradise Beach: One of the most famous beaches on the island and set in a small deep bay with crystal clear blue waters it's not hard to understand what accounts for its popularity.
 A great way to visit this beach is by caique (small fishing boat) which makes for a wonderful excursion.

 Kalo Livadi (Good Pasture): The beach at Kalo Livadi is located in a beautiful spot in an idyllic farming valley, and is often free of the crowds of many other beaches.
-The flat sandy shore and shallow water makes it a great and safe environment for bathing.
+The flat sandy shore and shallow water makes it a great and safe environment for swimming.